The Vocational Course

-With Demanding West End Shows / Tours and TV shows like the X factor, Strictly come dancing, Smash and Glee - artists are now expected to be proficient and experienced in all disciplines - singing, acting and dancing.
+With Demanding West End Shows / Tours and TV shows like the X factor, Strictly, The Next Step, Smash and Glee - artists are now expected to be proficient and experienced in all disciplines - singing, acting and dancing.

 The vocational development programme will give students the essential skills required to audition for theatre school.

-The vocational development programme will be three hours long - once a week or 1 hour 45 minutes for Juniors.
+The vocational development programme will be three hours long for seniors (once a week) or 1 hour 45 minutes for Juniors.